salesforce/botsim/docs/tutorials.rst

   "-1" means to use all intent utterances.
 - ``No. of paraphrases`` is the number of paraphrases to be generated for each intent utterance.
 - ``No. of dialog simulations`` is the number of dialog simulation episodes allowed for each intent.
 Default value "-1" means using all the paraphrases.
 - ``Maximum No. of dialog turns`` is to control the simulation runtime.
-When exceeding the maximum number of dialog turns, the episide is considered a failed conversation.
+When exceeding the maximum number of dialog turns, the episode is considered a failed conversation.

-Lastly, users need to upload their API crendentials for BotSIM to perform dialog user simulation.
+Lastly, users need to upload their API credentials for BotSIM to perform dialog user simulation.

 2. Upload Inputs
 ***********************